-The research fellow is expected to work closely with other researchers and collaborators on this project to model the hydration behaviour and kinematics of HC particles in a controlled hydrodynamic field using DEM coupled with CFD (DEM-CFD), or other numerical techniques, that accounts for the wetting, swelling, rupture, gelation and particle-particle interactions of hydrated HC particles including aggregation.
+The research fellow is expected to work closely with other researchers and collaborators on this project to model the hydration and dispersion behaviour and kinematics of HC particles in a controlled hydrodynamic field using DEM coupled with CFD (DEM-CFD), or other numerical techniques, that accounts for the wetting, swelling, rupture, gelation and particle-particle interactions of hydrated HC particles including aggregation.
 This also involves validation of the developed numerical models using the experimental data provided by collaborators or reported in literature.
 In addition, the PDRF will also develop numerical models to predict the time evolution of the size distribution of hydrated/swollen/ruptured HC particles in typical dispersion and mixing processes relevant to industrial applications.
 Specific activities may involve but not limited to

-Adapt an in-house coupled discrete element method with computational fluid dynamics (DEM-CFD) code by incorporating hydration contact models; Validate the modified hybrid code with experimental data;
+- 1) Adapt an in-house coupled discrete element method codes (DEM-CFD or DEM-SPH) by incorporating hydration contact models; - 3) Validate the modified hybrid code with experimental data;

-4) Model dispersion of hydrocolloids using the developed hybrid models, including sensitivity analysis and optimisation;

-5) Perform data analysis, wite technical report and papers, disseminate research outcome at national and international conferences;

-6) Supervise postgraduate and undergraduate research projects;
+- 4) Model dispersion of hydrocolloids using the developed hybrid models, including sensitivity analysis and optimisation; - 5) Perform data analysis, wite technical report and papers, disseminate research outcome at national and international conferences; - 6) Supervise postgraduate and undergraduate research projects;